This is a named option in the Statistics MS.

 Credits Earned as a University Special Student at UW–Madison

-With program approval, up to 14 Statistics credits completed at UW–Madison while a University Special student in coursework numbered 300 or above are allowed to transfer for the minimum graduate degree credit requirement.
+With program approval, up to 14 Statistics (STAT) credits completed at UW–Madison while a University Special student in coursework numbered 300 or above are allowed to transfer for the minimum graduate degree credit requirement.
 Of these credits, those numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the "Grad 50%" attribute may also transfer for the minimum graduate coursework (50%) requirement.
 Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation